al-ghalib/Result-Management-System-ICE_RU/README.md

 - **Django**: A high-level Python web framework for rapid development.
   - Django Rest Framework (DRF) for creating APIs.
   - Django's authentication and permission system for security.
-  - PostgreSQL as the database.
+  - SQLite as the database.

 ### Others